Key Takeaways

 Popsicle Options That Are Safe for Dogs

 So, can dogs eat popsicles?
-In general, it is probably best to avoid giving them popsicles unless you are absolutely sure that the product is safe.
-However, if you do decide to give your dog a popsicle, there are a few options that are safer than others.
-You only need an ice cube tray or a popsicle mold, a few easily accessible ingredients and lots of love!
-Here are five of our favorites:
+Unless you’re absolutely sure that the product is safe, don’t give them any.
+Or better yet, make your own pup-sicles!
+You only need an ice cube tray or a popsicle mold, a few simple ingredients and lots of love!

 This is a refreshing and healthy option that your dog will love.
-Be sure to remove the seeds from the watermelon before giving it to your pup.
-Ideally, you’d also use an unsweetened lime juice for the maximum safety.
+Just remove the seeds from the watermelon before freezing.

 Peanut Butter and Banana Ice Cubes